awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Concepts.General.SSL.Using.md

 To encrypt connections from a client computer to an Amazon RDS DB instance running Microsoft SQL Server, you need a certificate on your client computer\.

 To obtain that certificate, download the certificate to your client computer\.
 You can download a root certificate that works for all regions\.
 You can also download a certificate bundle that contains both the old and new root certificate\.
 In addition, you can download region\-specific intermediate certificates\.
-For more information about downloading certificates, see [Using SSL to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.
+For more information about downloading certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.

 After you have downloaded the appropriate certificate, import the certificate into your Microsoft Windows operating system by following the procedure in the section following\.